mewza/realfft/README.md

 etc. It is by far the best sounding that I found that is also fast as lightning.

-NEW v1.2: I optimized the neon assembly routines so that they gave another 30%-50% boost in performance, which translates in au.dio apps into snappiness vs lagged dsp- intensive apps.
-I also added tweedle caching, which also gave it a boost.
+NEW v1.2: I optimized the neon assembly routines so that they gave another 30%-50% boost in performance, which directly translates in audio apps how they feel - snappy or laggy especially in dsp-intensive apps like one I am developing.
+I also added tweedle caching, which also gave it an extra boost.
 The code here is free to use, but if you want maximum performance, consider licensing highly optimized neon version.
 For the commercial part of it, I implemented custom routines for every simd type: simd_float8, simd_float4, simd_float2, simd_float, simd_double8, simd_double4, simd_double2, and simd_double, each routine is customly optimized in neon asm for maximum performance.
 I also switched the internal arrays allocation into dynamic for reasons that you can now statically declare like this:

       // Delcare instance of FFTReal
       FFTReal<simd_double2> fft(1024);